BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 - Is that strange?
 (Ren +1)
 - What about them?
 (Neutral)

 The rock below him contains a *Potion*, and one tile down from the box to the left is a hidden *Antidote*.
 Crossing the bridge, the bottom left box of the set on the right contains a *Green Shard*.
-A rock below here contains a *Resist Wing*, and there is a *Blue Shard* three tiles down and one tile left.
+A rock below here contains a *Resist Feather*, and there is a *Blue Shard* three tiles down and one tile left.

 Head downstairs.
 The boxes directly left of the healing star contain a *Revive*.
 Grab the *Blue Shard*.
 Then cross the bridge to get a *Modest Mint*.
 The tile at the top above the metal tracks contains a *Fire Gem*.
-You can give a GourmetTreat to catch **Lunatone**.
+You can give a Gourmet Treat to catch **Lunatone**.
 Activate Amethyst Power Supply Panel 1 while you are here.
 We will activate 5 more for a quest later.

 Heal and save, then head up.
 Pick up the *Code Materna Rift Notes* to learn about Rift Galvantula.
 Partner up with Ren or Venam!